 Can I be Allergic to Pumpkin Seeds?
 Can I be Allergic to Pumpkin Seed Oil?

 Yes, you can be allergic to pumpkin seeds.
-There are very few reported cases of a pumpkin seed allergy, but in one reported instance, touching pumpkin seeds resulted in itchy eyes and sneezing.
+There are very few reported cases of a pumpkin seed allergy, but in one reported instance, touching pumpkin seeds resulted in itchy eyes, watery eyes, and sneezing.
 Fortunately, like the allergy to pumpkin flesh, allergies to pumpkin seeds is also very uncommon.